lszzy/FWFramework/README.md

 Version 1.6.3:

 	* Rename the FWImageName method to FWImageNamed
-	* Added FWImageFiled method to load image files
-	* FWModuleBundle adds imageFiled method to load image files
+	* FWModuleBundle uses the fwImageNamed image loading method

 Version 1.6.2: